Hilal-Tapan/RTW-Groep/README.md

 ```
 The way to fix this is just rerunning the ```node server.js``` till it works.

-**It was very hard to fix it so after a long session with Justus he said it was fine to keep it this way.**
+**It was very hard to fix it so after a long session with Justus he said it was fine to keep it this way, since it works most of the time**

 ---